rybla/shape-lang/design/Transformations.md

 So g gets modified as a result of changing f's argument.
 This would be counterintuitive to a user as it creates an unusual nonlocal change.

+[henry] I didn't think about this before, but yeah if you dig a hole that is determined by unification, then nothing will happen.

 Instead,